mu7ammad-3li/To-Be-an-Automotive-Engineer/README.md

-# Learn-C-The-Hard-Way
+# To Be an Automotive Engineer
-My journey of learninnig c With Learn C the harrd way
+My journey of Embeded System and automotive Enginnering The Hard Way 1-Learn C The Hard Way